Harvard Hosts 60-Year Curriculum Symposium

 June 03, 2018

 Today marks the second day of an international symposium at Harvard’s Division of Continuing Education (DCE) on the 60-Year Curriculum.
 As several recent studies have found, in today’s disrupted economy, life-long learning is no longer just for ambitious upskillers.
 To survive in today’s economy, everyone needs to commit to reskilling on a constant basis.
-The idea of 60-year curriculum captures this shift, and this weekend’s symposium is a chance for thought leaders to begin exploring its far-reaching implications on higher education.
+The concept of a 60-year curriculum captures this shift, and this weekend’s symposium is a chance for thought leaders to begin exploring its far-reaching implications on higher education.

 The 60-Year Curriculum and Its Challenges